BushiWeb/Groupomania/database/README.md

 psql -U superuser -d postgres -f path/create.sql
 ```

 -   `superuser` is the name of the role you want to use to connect to the database.
+This is not the _project_admin_ role.
+More informations bellow.
 -   We use the **postgres** database since it should be present on your server, but you can use any database except _groupomania_.
 -   `path/create.sql` must be replaced by the path to the **create.sql** file.

-This will execute the statements inside of the create dump.
+This will execute the statements inside of the _create.sql_ dump.

-These statements will first delete, if they exist, any _groupomania_ database as well as the _project_admin_ and _project_user_ roles that you chose, and then create them.
+These statements will first create the _groupomania_ database as well as the _project_admin_ and _project_user_ roles.
 To make sure these operations happen smoothly:

--   Connect with a superuser role, or any role with the `CREATEROLE` and `CREATEDB` privileges and owning the current _groupomania_ database.
+-   Connect with a superuser role, or any role with the `CREATEROLE` and `CREATEDB` privileges.
--   If the chosen _project_admin_ and _project-user_ roles already exist and own objects, make sure to reassign (with `REASSIGN OWNED` for example) or delete (with `DROP OWNED` for example) all those objects.
-Otherwise, these roles can't be deleted.
+-   Delete the statements for the creation of the roles if you wish to reuse existing roles, althought we advise against it.
--   If the _groupomania_ database already exist, close all connections so that it can be dropped.
+-   If the _groupomania_ database already exist, either drop the existing database, rename it or change the name of the new database.

-**Note**: once the database is created, before creating the tables and other objects, you will be prompted to enter the _project_admin_ role's password you chose.
+**Note**: after creating the database and before creating the tables and other objects, you will be prompted to enter the _project_admin_ role's password you chose.

 Once the structure is installed, you can add data to the tables with: